tearflake/symp-intro/docs/core.md

 ## 3. Examples

 We present seven examples each one building on the previous.
-Every example will be a full program with one or more functions, increasing in sophistication.
+Every example will be a full program with one or more functions, increasing in complexity.

 #### Example 1 — A Constant Function